 The CMS Hub is easy to use and provides a central location for all your website content, making it simple to keep track of and update your site.
 Plus, with the HubSpot CRM platform integrated into the CMS Hub, you’ll have all the tools you need to manage your website and grow your business in one place.

-- If you have very little to no technical knowledge, you can still use the HubSpot website builder.
+- If you have very little to no technical knowledge, you can still use the HubSpot CMS Hub, one of the best website builders.
 They make it simple to develop and optimize your site content with their drag-and-drop editor, integrated SEO tools, and contact attribution.

 - They include clever content capabilities that let you tailor your website page to certain users or bigger groups of people.